|Type:||Trad, 1 pitch, 50'|

 So you have an idea of how it was possible, I was able to protect the route using #1-3 Camalots, #10-12 stoppers, draws, and double-length runners.
 The runners came in handy when I had to set pros deep within the narrow cracks within the obvious humongo crack.
 I gotta remind you that if you had #4-5's you wouldn't need to set your pro that deep in.

-The first pro was set 15-20ft up.
-A crux before reaching second pro placement.
-Then a few more was placed.
-When I had a clear sight of the double bolt anchor (used for Unknown Slab or Slab #1) and near the top, I was able to drop a stopper into the crack.
-Then another one on the face on the way to the anchor.
+The first pro was set about 15 ft up.
+A minor crux before reaching second pro placement.
+Then a fearful crux with 20 ft of unprotected off-width.
+Calmly securing myself and moving on, the rest was easy.
+When I had a clear sight of the double bolt anchor (used for Unknown Slab or Slab #1) and was near the top, I was able to drop a the last cam.
+As I made my way to diagonally towards the anchor across the face, I could squeeze in a small stopper right around the lip.

 Assuming you only got small pro, you could add med-lg TCUs to make your life easier.

 Given this was an improvised climb, it was real fun and scary at the same time.
+Highly recommend larger cams.
 Definitely worth revisiting!